wllynilson/resume/Readme.md

 ## Skills

 * Java
+* JUnit
+* JaperReport
+* SpringBoot
 * Git
 * Python
 * Django
-* Html5

 ## Work Experience

+**Software Developer II** - 7COMm - November 2020 - Current

+> Responsible for ensuring the implementation of legible and reusable code with automated test coverage.

-**Requirements Analyst** - EcoAçu - April 2019 - Present
+**Requirements Analyst** - EcoAçu - April 2019 - November 2020

 > Responsibility is to gather, analyze, document and validate the needs of the project stakeholders.

 **Back-end Developer** - EcoAçu - April 2018 - April 2019

 > Developing new solutions using modern technologies and prototypes.
-As part of the core team, I am responsible for reusably, efficiently, and reliably developing the platform front-end code.
+As part of the core team, I am responsible for reusably, efficiently, and reliably developing the platform back-end code.

 **Front-end Developer** - Tribunal de Justiça do Estado do Tocantins - October 2016 - April 2018